Connic

 2. Queue-Based Pipelines

 For high-throughput processing with guaranteed delivery.
-Connect to SQS, Kafka, or any message queue and let agents process messages as they arrive.
+Connect to SQS, Kafka, or any message queue and let agents process messages as they show up.

 • Order enrichment pipelines